 I saw this comet on Halloween morning.
 Ikeya-Seki was a sun-grazer and split in two after emerging from behind the sun.
 Its tail was 90 million miles long, one of the longest.

 5 Comet Bennett 1970

 Passing near the Cygnus star cloud, this comet had a tail 10 degrees long.
 John Bennett discovered it.
 I was in the army and out of astronomy.

 6 Comet West 1976

 Comet West was as bright as Jupiter and had a tail 20 degrees long.
 Richard West discovered it.
 I was at Peabody College in Nashville and unaware of it.

 The Hubble Space Telescope imaged it as it crashed into Jupiter.
 21 fragments hit!
 It was discovered orbiting Jupiter, captured by the planet's gravity.
 Gene Shoemaker died in a car wreck in Australia.

 I saw Hyakutake!
 Its head was zero magnitude.
 Its blue gas tail was 12 million miles long.
 Dust tails are brighter than gas tails.

-> Astronomers make a big deal out of comets.
-Theorists have gone so far as suggesting that comets brought water to Earth, that they are responsible for the oceans.
+Astronomers make a big deal out of comets.
+Theorists have gone so far as to suggest comets brought water to Earth, that they are responsible for our oceans.
 Moreover, they maintain that comets may have provided the organic molecules that started life.
-It sounds absurd, but more and more theories are cosmic rather than Earth-based.
-Some suggest that the sun stripped the inner planets of ice and gas while the outer planets, KBOs & comets retained theirs.
-It seems there would have had to be trillions of trillions of trillions of comets impacting Earth to create the oceans.
+It sounds crazy, but more and more theories are cosmic rather than Earth-based.
+It seems that trillions of trillions of trillions of comets would have had to hit Earth to create the oceans.